ChaseOtt/no_idea/README.md

 [https://fierceexplorer.github.io/no_idea/](https://fierceexplorer.github.io/no_idea/)
 # Project Ideas
 * website to help students with their choosing of AP classes.
+We want to create a website that helps students decided what AP classes they want to take.
+It will display the different AP classes and have different information about the AP classes.
+The students can filter through the AP classes and take a quiz that will decided what AP classes might be best for them.
+## Sponsor
 Functions
 * database of AP Classes
 * reviews of AP classes
 * Search bar that filters by interest
+* quiz to decided what AP classes to take